kurusugawa-computer/markdown-copilot-vscode/README.md

 Customize Markdown Copilot's behavior with override options.
 This allows you to control settings like response length or the AI model directly within your document.

-To use override options, simply include a JSON code block labeled `json copilot-options` with your desired settings, then select this block along with your text and choose `💡 Markdown Copilot: Continue` from the code action proposals.
+To use override options, simply include a JSON or YAML code block labeled `json copilot-options` or `yaml copilot-options` respectively with your desired settings, then select this block along with your text and choose `💡 Markdown Copilot: Continue` from the code action proposals.

-**Example:** Let Markdown Copilot introduce itself with customized response length and model
+**Example:** Let Markdown Copilot introduce itself with customized response length and model (JSON)

 ~~~markdown
 Introduce yourself.